fschuindt/firebase_id_token/README.md

 If you try to verify a signature without any certificates in Redis database it will raise a `FirebaseIdToken::Exceptions::NoCertificatesError`.

+##### "I keep on getting `nil` on `verify`"

+Poorly synchronized clocks will sometimes make the server think the token's `iat` is on the future, which will render the token as invalid.
+Make sure your server's or development system's clock is correctly set.
+On Mac OS, some people reported success by unchecking and checking the "Set date and time automatticaly" configuration checkbox.
+See [here](https://github.com/fschuindt/firebase_id_token/issues/21#issuecomment-623133926).

 #### Payload Structure

 In case you need, here's a example of the payload structure from a Google login in JSON.